Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal Cognition.md

 1. What is intelligence?
 2. How do we test human intelligence? - IQ tests (more info below), school exams

+Kids often ask about IQ as a form of human intelligence testing.
+As IQ has several flaws, it is important to discuss this while encouraging the suggestion.
+Compare IQ and intelligence to a 100m sprint; a very specific form of measuring one aspect of a person's overall traits ('is a person with the best 100m time the best football/basketball/rugby player?').
+But it is still narrow and can be trained for rather than being objective.
+This may resonate when compared to school exams

 3. Obviously we can't give animals these tests so what kind of tests might we use to test their intelligence?  - Mazes, puzzles, memory tests

 This challenge is an example of a puzzle: